CEO and Executive Director, Hang Seng Bank

 CEO, Chocolate Asset Management

 Dorothy is the CEO of Chocolate Asset Management and also sits on the boards of International Care Ministries and the Crossroads Foundation.
-She was previously a director at Bank of America Merrill Lynch and a portfolio manager at JPMorgan.
+She was previously a director at Bank of America Merrill Lynch and a portfolio manager at JP Morgan.
 A University of Toronto graduate, she is married to Jonathan Cheng with whom she has three children.

-Sonia Cheng Chi-man
+Sonia Chi Man Cheng

 CEO, Rosewood Hotel Group